Home » Paying For College

 How is that possible?
 Because some public universities charge absolutely shocking tuition rates for non-residents.
 So even with financial aid help, annual tuition costs can be super high.

-For instance, if you attend the University of Illinois, South Carolina in Greenville, Michigan State, or Nebraska as a non-resident, you’ll pay over $80,000 per year.
+For instance, if you attend Northeast Ohio Medical University or the University of Washington School of Medicine as a non-resident, you’ll pay over $100,000 per year.
 That’s a lot!

 These schools are practically begging you to stay away, except the PSLF program might mean that high tuition doesn't matter.